 Alex Taves cites Pablo Picasso, David Hockney and Richard Prince as influencing his work.
 Picasso’s distinctive style and prolific output, Hockney’s graphic, colour-rich approach to art-making, Prince’s practice of appropriation and the media – all aspects which give life to Alex’s interplay between art and graphic design.

 Equally influenced by fine art and graphic design practices, he finds the intersection of the two to be both intriguing and confusing – especially the perception that a graphic designer should not also be thought of as an artist.
-For almost 20 years he has been working with digital media, beginning at a time when the medium was in its infancy.
+Since 1995 he has been working with digital media, beginning at a time when the medium was in its infancy.
 He was one of the first to exhibit this type of work in Toronto, his home at the time.

 Alex’s work often uses repetition of imagery or several versions of the same piece.
 “It started years ago with my obsession of vintage boxing photos” he explains.
 “Every time I viewed them, it opened up a new dialogue.
-There are certain art pieces that I’ve been reworking for well over 10 years.”
+There are certain art pieces that I’ve been reworking for many years.”